skyway bridge articlesnon-jumper skyway articles, 2000 - 2015.

 02.19.13, Hi, Phil.
 I just interviewed someone who authored a book on the Skyway, but he intentionally doesn’t focus on the fact that so many people have leapt from it.
 I’d kind of like to know your perspective on why so many people have chosen that as a site as opposed to another bridge (or method).
 Thanks!
 Kate

-02.19.13, kate, it doesn't surprise me that people write about the bridge and ignore the fact it sits high on the list of united states suicide sites. look at your newspaper. tbo started a jumper database, but have since let it fade with a lack of new jumper updates. the trib rarely reports on this very newsworthy aspect of this very public venue. while i understand not reporting more private suicides, i do not understand why the public ones get the under rug treatment. in a recent jump, the female jumper set her car on fire on the bridge. apparently, tbo saw it as not newsworthy. "nothing to see here, please move along". meanwhile, people came to the site seeking answers to what was going on when they passed the fiery scene while driving over the bridge, as the site had more answers than all other media combined.
+02.19.13, kate, it doesn't surprise me that people write about the bridge and ignore the fact it sits high on the list of united states suicide sites. look at your newspaper. tbo started a jumper database, but have since let it fade with a lack of new jumper updates. the trib rarely reports on this very newsworthy aspect of this very public venue. while i understand not reporting more private suicides, i do not understand why the public ones get the under rug treatment. in a recent jump, the female jumper set her car on fire on the bridge. apparently, tbo saw it as not newsworthy. "nothing to see here, please move along". meanwhile, people came to the site seeking answers to what was going on when they passed the fiery scene while driving over the bridge, as our website had more answers than all other media combined.

 it has been suggested by some that the skyway draws people to end it there because it offers a release of life unlike other methods of suicide. like the 'golden gate bridge' on a lesser level, people are drawn to it and have been for decades. everyone in central florida knows about the skyway suicide bridge, even if the media doesn't. many suicides off the bridge seem to be on impulse. someone loses a job or a mate and it's one of the first places that comes to mind when suicide thoughts invade. how many times have you heard people suggest that someone "go jump off the skyway" as a joke or "i'm going to jump off the skyway" as a response to a trying day at work? it's a local meme. keep in mind that other methods of suicide in this area put the skyway lower on the list, such as guns, drugs, and jumping off of other heightful objects.